jasumonga17/Advanced-Regression/README.md

 The company wants to know the following things about the prospective properties:

-**Which variables are significant in predicting the price of a house, and
+**Which variables are significant in predicting the price of a house, and ** **1.
+How well those variables describe the price of a house.
-1. How well those variables describe the price of a house.
+2. Also, determine the optimal value of lambda for ridge and lasso regression.
-**2. Also, determine the optimal value of lambda for ridge and lasso regression.**
+**